8 low-risk ways to earn higher interest

 - Make at least 12 debit card purchases per month

 If you choose to use a rewards checking account, make sure that the requirements to earn the elevated interest rate are easy for you to meet.
-Otherwise, you’ll earn less interest than a standard savings account.
+Otherwise, you might earn less interest than you would with a standard savings account.